 Asiago's production is traditional yet diverse, resulting in a variety of flavors and textures suitable for various purposes.

-It comes in various stages of aging, with flavors ranging from mild and buttery when fresh to sharp and nutty when aged.
+It comes in various stages of aging, with flavors ranging from mild and buttery when fresh (young Asiago is typically aged about 1-3 months) to sharp and nutty when aged.

-Fresh Asiago is ideal for melting over pizza or in sandwiches, while the sharp, aged variety can bring a punch to pastas, casseroles, and salads.
+Fresh Asiago is ideal for melting over pizza or in sandwiches, while the sharp, aged variety can bring a punch to pastas, casseroles, and salads, and for butter alternatives when making grilled sandwiches see butter alternatives for grilled cheese sandwiches.

 Substitution Tips: The substitution depends on the specific type of Asiago you're using, but a one-to-one ratio is generally a good starting point.
 Adjust according to your personal tastes and the recipe's requirements.